gary/dependency_management_talk/notes.markdown

    * compatible with all versions of git (submodules were introduced in 1.5.3)
    * not well-advertised... why didn't i know about this feature before?
 ## submodules ##
-   * initizialize submodule facility, register dependency, update, notice extra step
+   * initizialize submodule facility, {add,update}, notice extra step
    * dependencies pulled in at a specific commit (vs. a branch head), detached from tree: very annoying
    * updating a project's submodules auto cleans the current branch: annoying
+   * removing registered submodules is a real pain in the ass, and can have mixed results
    *
    * chaos can also ensue with normal workflows: http://rubyurl.com/Umhn (and even with a lone developer)
    * dependencies can be individually imported into a {cloned,forked} project after registration